 DoorDash peak pay is a bonus DoorDash offers to Dashers during periods of high demand.

 Most of the time, your pay on DoorDash consists of two parts: (1) the DoorDash base pay; and (2) any tip that the customer leaves you.
 However, when demand is high and DoorDash wants to incentivize Dashers to work, they’ll add a peak pay bonus, which is a bonus payment that goes on top of your base pay and tip.
+(In addition to this traditional payment model, DoorDash also recently introduced “Earn by Time,” which pays you based on time, rather than per order).

 DoorDash peak pay is nice when it’s there, but it’s not something you should rely on.
 And indeed, at times, a high peak pay can even work against you by increasing the supply of Dashers higher than the demand for delivery is at the time.